Learn More About Our Clubs & Organizations

 Most importantly, we seek to create a community of students interested in Computer Science to support, connect, and learn from one another.

-The biochemistry club is part of the student chapter for the American Chemical Society. the club is open to all who have a passion for science and aims to provide resources for future research, and internship opportunities.
+Part of the student chapter for the American Chemical Society, this club is open to all who have a passion for science and aims to provide resources for future research, and internship opportunities.
 Not only do we focus on helping the future careers of the students, but also provide fun experiments and volunteer opportunities to take a mental break from all the college classes.
 Join us for some science fun!

 Criminology Club